punndcoder28/url-shortener/README.md

 1. Install project dependencies using the command
    `go mod download`

+2. Save your cockroachDB connection string in `.env` file with the key `DATABASE_DSN`

-2. Run `setup.sh` file to automatically start the server
+3. Run `go run main.go` file to automatically start the server

 ## API Endpoints